Working together to help children and families achieve healthy development

 In partnership with others in our community, the Boston Children’s Hospital Department of Psychiatry will provide excellence and leadership in clinical care, education, research and mental health advocacy for children and their families.

 When a child is faced with a behavioral disorder, emotional problem or psychiatric disease, the impact is far-reaching—affecting everything from the child’s home, school and social life to the emotional wellness of the entire family.
-For more than 60 years, the Department of Psychiatry at Boston Children’s Hospital has worked to mitigate this impact while caring for children, adolescents and their families.
+If your child has a mental health issue requiring professional intervention, we are here to help.

 We provide care in many settings, from our inpatient units and clinician’s offices to schools and community health centers.
 Our treatments include individual, group and family counseling, psychotherapy and—when appropriate—the use of medication in conjunction with behavioral therapy.

-- Each year, the Children’s Department of Psychiatry performs approximately:
+Each year, the Boston Children’s Department of Psychiatry performs approximately:

 - 14,000 outpatient visits